ugnjhjf/Team43_Hack/README.md

 # About
 An object recognition system based on computer vision.
 ChatGPT for giving suggestion.
-A Cryst Innovation project.
-Distribution is not allowed
+Project by Cryst Innovation.
+Distribution is not allowed!
 # Demo page
 https://packsmartgpt4.gnetwork.space/